gaehlerm/SoftwareEngineering/README.md

 int Partition(vector<int>* v, int pivot);
 ```

-I must say, I do have an issue with this comment.
-It is very hard to understand.
-And as always, having a comment to explain code is suboptimal.
-Now the first problem I see with this function is that it does two things at the same time.
-It orders the elements of the vector and it returns the index of the last element that is smaller than the pivot.
-It has a mutable argument and a return value at the same time.
+I must say, I don't like this comment.
+It is very difficult to understand.
+And as always, providing a comment to explain what code does is suboptimal.
+Now, the first issue I see with this function is that it performs two tasks simultaneously.
+It orders the elements of the vector and returns the index of the last element that is smaller than the pivot.
+It has a mutable argument and a return value simultaneously.
 This is a violation of the SRP.
 The function should probably be split into two parts.

-Additionally there is something else that can explain code: unit tests.
-The test cases act as examples how the code is supposed to be used and serves as an example at the same time.
-This is frequently a better help than some hard-to-read comment.
+Additionally, there is something else that can explain code: unit tests.
+The test cases act as examples of how the code is supposed to be used and serve as an example at the same time.
+This is often more helpful than a difficult-to-read comment.

-### Commented out code
+### Commented Out Code

 Another thing you might have seem somewhere is commented out code.
 Someone was developing a feature.
-Maybe he was replacing some code and wasn’t sure how to implement the new version.
+Maybe he was replacing some code and wasn't sure how to implement the new version.
 So, he commented out the old code and started implementing.
-He somehow didn’t understand all the details but at some point, everything seemed to work.
-He knew that he was more guessing that writing structured code.
+He somehow didn't understand all the details, but at some point, everything seemed to work.
+He knew that he was guessing more than writing structured code.
 He knew his work was really bad.
-Therefore, he decided to leave the old code in the repo and just commented it out, right beside the new code.
+Therefore, he decided to leave the old code in the repository and just commented it out, right beside the new code.

 Commenting out code is absolutely dreadful.
 This is one of the candidates for the worst programming practices.
 What are you supposed to do with commented out code?
-Everybody reads it.
+Everyone reads it.
 Nobody knows how to deal with it.
-It’s just causing confusion and wastes everybody’s time.
+It's just causing confusion and wasting everybody's time.
 If we only had a tool to browse the history of the code...
-Something like git...
+Something like Git...

 Never use comments (or dead code) for that purpose.
 You have my permission to delete any commented-out code that you ever see.
-You may show this book as a proof if needed.
+You may use this book as proof if needed.

-### TODO comments
+### TODO Comments

 Another bad habit is TODO comments.
-When you implement a feature, you are responsible that the implementation is ready to be merged into master.
-It’s ready to be merged when there is nothing important to be done anymore that would justify a TODO comment.
-Make sure you never merge any TODOs into master.
-They only cause confusion and there is never time to do them.
-You will never implement a feature without a ticket and for refactoring the code you don’t need a TODO comment.
-Therefore again: make sure you never merge any TODO comments into master.
+When you implement a feature, you are responsible for ensuring that the implementation is ready to be merged into the master branch.
+It's ready to be merged when there is nothing important left to be done that would justify a TODO comment.
+Make sure you never merge any TODOs into the master branch.
+These tasks only lead to confusion, and there is never enough time to complete them.
+You should never implement a feature without a corresponding ticket.
+Additionally, for code refactoring, there is no need for a TODO comment.
+Therefore, once again, make sure you never merge any TODO comments into the master branch.

-At the same time it is fine if you use TODO comments during the development of a feature.
+During the development of a feature, it is acceptable to use TODO comments.
 It might help you to organize your work.
-Just make sure to remove all the TODO comments before merging your changes into master.
+Just make sure to remove all the TODO comments before merging your changes into the master branch.

-### Comments replacing code
+### Comments Replacing Code

-Introducing a lot of tiny functions hurts readability to some degree.
-It takes keeping track of and jumping around the function calls.
+Introducing numerous small functions can somewhat hinder readability.
+It involves keeping track of and navigating through the function calls.
 Though this cost is very low if the functions are named properly.
-If all the functions do what they say, you can just read the function names and you know what the code does.
+If all the functions perform as described, you can simply read the function names to understand what the code does.
 This is what makes code readable.
 Not the comments.

-As a summary I can say: yes, all the small functions have a price to pay.
+As a summary, I can say that all the small functions come with a price to pay.
 But adding comments to explain the code is not the best solution.

 ## Useful comments

 So much about why not to use comments.
-Now let’s talk about the cases where using comments is fully legitimate.
+Now let's discuss situations where using comments is entirely appropriate.

 I have explained that you should not use comments for anything that could (or should) be explained by the code itself.
-Vice versa this means that comments are allowed to explain things you cannot express in code.
-For example, you can add links to the source of a code fragment, library or the explanation of an algorithm.
-It may also be useful to use comments on the interface of a library or API used be the documentation software.
-And of course comments are used at the beginning of the file for the boilerplate copyright statement.
+Vice versa, this means that comments are allowed to explain things that you cannot express in code.
+For example, you can add links to the source of a code fragment, library, or an explanation of an algorithm.
+It may also be useful to use comments in the interface of a library or API when using documentation software.
+Comments are typically used at the beginning of the file to include the boilerplate copyright statement.

 ### Requirements

-A very legitimate use of comments are requirements.
-A comment that the code has to be this way because of some requirement.
-Requirements are something you cannot explain in code.
+A very legitimate use of comments is to document requirements.
+The code has to be written this way due to certain requirements.
+Requirements are something that cannot be explained in code.
 They are usually written in a natural language.
-Yet they are still highly important for the software.
+Despite this, they are still highly important for the software.
 At times, the requirements are the only thing that can explain why a certain piece of code looks the way it does.
 And the only way to explain this is by using comments.
-Add the ticket number to the comment, or even better, copy the requirement text into the comment as the ticket may be edited later on.
+Please add the ticket number to the comment, or even better, copy the requirement text into the comment as the ticket may be edited later on.

-Usually the requirements are also expressed in an acceptance test.
+Usually, the requirements are also expressed in an acceptance test.
 And I hope you do write acceptance tests.
-But acceptance tests are not enough.
+But acceptance tests are not sufficient.
 They are not visible in the code.
 You have to search for them.
-And you don't know which acceptance test belongs exactly to which line of code.
-Therefore, comments are the only thing I could think of that can link the code to the requirements.
+It is unclear which acceptance test corresponds to each line of code.
+Therefore, comments are the only way I can think of to connect the code to the requirements.

 ### How to write comments

-Just as code, comments should be as short and pregnant as possible.
-In the following example we have the opposite.
+Just like code, comments should be concise and meaningful.
+In the following example, we have the opposite.
 What does "it" in the following sentence mean?
-Don't write such ambiguous sentences. ["The Art of Readable Code"]
+Please avoid writing ambiguous sentences.
+[The Art of Readable Code]

 ```py
 # Insert the data into the cache, but check if it's too big first